Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Oktober 2025 13.35.31 UTC
+- WIB: Sabtu, 18 Oktober 2025 14.22.40 UTC
-- WITA: Sabtu, 18 Oktober 2025 14.35.31 UTC
+- WITA: Sabtu, 18 Oktober 2025 15.22.40 UTC
-- WIT: Sabtu, 18 Oktober 2025 15.35.31 UTC
+- WIT: Sabtu, 18 Oktober 2025 16.22.40 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success